Check your rate in 5 minutes

 At Upstart, your credit score isn’t the only factor we look at.
 Your level of education, field of study, and employment history are additional markers used to determine if you qualify for a home improvement loan.

-‡‡ The average loan amount for home improvement is based off of actual borrowers who identified "home improvement" as their primary use of funds as of July 2019.
+** The average loan amount for home improvement is based off of actual borrowers who identified "home improvement" as their primary use of funds as for the last 90 days as of April 1, 2022.